jg-rp/python-liquid2/docs/tag_reference.md

 {% endcase %}
 ```

-The `case` tag evaluates an expression, matching the result against one or move `when` clauses.
+The `case` tag evaluates an expression, matching the result against one or more `when` clauses.
 In the event of a match, the `when` block is rendered.
 The `else` clause is rendered if no `when` clauses match the `case` expression.

 ```liquid2
 {% assign day = "Monday" %}